-Share based payments Refer to statement of changes in e (administration expenses) to the fina equity and Notes 3 (significant accounting policies) and 7 ancial statements.
-Key audit matter How the matter was addressed in our audit As at 31 December 2019 the Company recognized share- based payments amounted to USD 456.929, as part of a management incentive program.
-Due to the size and the fact that the share-based payments is something new to the Company, we consider this to be a key audit matter.
-Our audit procedures in this area included, among others: tested the accuracy of calculations of the share-based payments provision, as provided by the client; inspected the relevant employment agreements to confirm the terms included in the calculation; confirm the choice of the considered grant date in accordance with the relevant IFRS standard; confirm the share price used for calculating the fair value of the share-based payments provision, to external data.
+Share based payments Refer to statement of changes in equity and Notes 3 (significant accounting policies) and 7 (administration expenses) to the financial statements.
+Key audit matter How the matter was addressed in our audit As at 31 December 2020 the Company recognized share-based payments amounted to USD 911.404, as part of a management incentive program.
+Due to the size and the fact that the share-based payments may include a level of complexity, we consider this to be a key audit matter.
+Our audit procedures in this area included, among others: tested the accuracy of calculations of the share-based payments provision, as provided by the client; inspected on a sample basis the relevant employment agreements to confirm the terms included in the calculation; confirm the share price used for calculating the fair value of the share-based payments provision, to external data.